dongahn/resource-query/README.md

 The examples in `dfu_match_id_based.hpp` uses `choose_accum_all ()`
-method within the scoring API object to sort all of the child resources of `slot` according to its selection policy.
+method within the scoring API object to sort all of the child resources of `slot` according to the selection policies.

 The Scoring API classes and implementation are entirely located in `scoring_api.hpp`.